tkar-git/docker-git-ci-basics/prereq_install.md

 If something is unclear or you encounter any issues, please contact the course instructor.
 ## MacOS users
 MacOS users are recommended to install Docker Desktop for Mac.
 The instructions for the same can be found [here](https://docs.docker.com/desktop/mac/install/).
+Post installation of Docker Desktop, proceed with the verification steps mentioned in [Verify Docker installation](#verify-that-docker-engine-is-installed-correctly-by-running-the-hello-world-image).
 ## Linux users
-If you use Ubuntu as your linux distribution you can jump to the [Docker Engine Installation on Ubuntu](#docker-engine-installation-on-ubuntu) section.Instructions for other Linux distributions can be found [here](https://docs.docker.com/engine/install/).
+If you use Ubuntu as your linux distribution you can jump to the [Docker Engine Installation on Ubuntu](#docker-engine-installation-on-ubuntu) section.
+Instructions for other Linux distributions can be found [here](https://docs.docker.com/engine/install/).
-## For Windows users
+## Windows users
-Windows users are recommended to install `Windows Subsystem for Linux` (WSL) and use the Ubuntu terminal for the following steps.
+It is recommended to install `Windows Subsystem for Linux` (WSL) and use the Ubuntu terminal for this course if you are a windows user.
 ### Windows Subsystem for Linux (WSL) installation
 A summary of the install instructions from the following [reference](https://learn.microsoft.com/en-us/windows/wsl/setup/environment) is given below:
 - Open PowerShell (or Windows Command Prompt) and enter: